Complete Rules of Physics Brawl Online

 • The competition consists of 4 parallel series.

-• Every problem is specified by the maximum score, which the team receives for submitting the correct answer on the first attempt.
-The maximum score the team can get for the particular problem lowers after submitting incorrect answers (see the Main series or Hurry-up series).
+• Each problem is assigned a maximum score awarded if the team solves it correctly on the first attempt.
+The maximum score the team can get for the particular problem lowers after submitting incorrect answers (see the Main series or the Hurry-up series).

 • The team aims to receive as many points as possible.

-• After half of the game time elapsed, the option of skipping the problems activates.
+• 90 minutes into the competition, the option of skipping problems becomes available.

-• The team loses 1 point for skipping an unsolved problem in the series, and the new problem will become available.
-The team cannot answer the skipped problem anymore.
+• The team loses 1 point for skipping an unsolved problem in the series, and a new problem will become available.
+The skipped problem can no longer be answered.
 Each team can skip up to 10 problems.

 • If the team answers a problem incorrectly, they will not be allowed to submit an answer for 1 minute in that particular series.

-• The teams use computer(s) or other electronic equipment with access to the internet for solving the problems.
+• The teams use computers or other electronic equipment with access to the internet to solve the problems.
 Furthermore, teams are permitted to use calculators and writing or drafting supplies.

 DESCRIPTION OF THE COMPETITION

 • At the beginning of the Main series of the competition, each team receives 7 problems.
-After solving any problem from this series, another problem from the series becomes available.
+After solving any problem from this series, another problem becomes available.
 The series contains approximately 50 problems.
-The exact number of the problems is not published in advance.
+The exact number of problems is not published in advance.

-• Each of the problems is characterized by the maximum score, which is awarded only if the team answers the problem correctly on the first attempt.
+• Each problem is assigned a maximum score awarded if the team solves it correctly on the first attempt.

 3 2 1 1 1